-Dates looked to to match the feel-good factor of The Wedding Singer and for the most part it works thanks to the obvious chemistry between its two co-stars, and to the fantastic supporting cast – a staple that is common in Sandler films.
+Dates looked to match the feel-good factor of The Wedding Singer and for the most part it works thanks to the obvious chemistry between its two co-stars (who reunited again in Blended, see 2014 Romantic Comedies Guide), and to the fantastic supporting cast – a staple that is common in Sandler films.
 Rob Schneider as Ula – Roth’s strange native friend and Sean Astin as Lucy’s lisping, steroid-abusing brother steal every scene that they are in.

 Best Sandman Moment: Sandler has a Beach Boys-related breakdown…

 2002’s Punch-Drunk Love is widely recognised as Sandler’s first successful attempt at a serious role, but I’m not going to talk about that because Reign Over Me is better for several reasons.

 The story follows Charlie Fineman (Sandler) whose life was ruined when he lost his family to the events of 9/11.
 He bumps into his closest and most successful friend from college Alan Johnson (played by the dependable Don Cheadle) and Alan tries to break through the people barriers that Charlie has put up.